joshualee/cs262_final_project/README.md

 * **ConsoleTest:** tests the sending and receiving of encrypted and non encrypted messages among clients; also tests eavesdropping

-To run this test individually, execute one of the following commands from the top level.
-If using Lunix/Unix, run the first command; if using Windows, run the second.
+To run this test individually, execute the following command from the top level.

-	java -cp "bin/:lib/*" org.junit.runner.JUnitCore edu.harvard.cs262.tests.ConsoleTest
-	java -cp "bin/;lib/*" org.junit.runner.JUnitCore edu.harvard.cs262.tests.ConsoleTest
+	java -cp bin edu.harvard.cs262.tests.ConsoleTest

 #### Failure Tests